jackjt8/EQPB_2017/README.md

     - Temporal correlation of particle bursts and EQs with varying dL and altitude

-    - Saves results to file(s).
+    - Saves results to file(s)

+    - Plots confidence level against dL OR against altitude

 	- Multithreaded

-- tc_conplot

-	- Plots TC histograms

-	- Plots peak confidence from the TC histogram peak against the dL value.

-	- Returns any peaks in the confidence plot as array.

-- tc_dlmp (replaced by tc_full)

-	- Temporal correlation of particle bursts and EQs.

-	- Saves results to file(s).

-	- Multithreaded

-- tc_alt (replaced by tc_full)

-	- Tests a set of dL values at different altitudes.

-	- Saves results to file(s).

 ## Usage

 Please run 'auto2.py' from commandline to make use of this application.

 Do not set threads equal to the number of threads you have.
 Run a test with 1 thread to see what percentage a single thread is, and work from there.
 Setting threads too high can lead to increased processing time and your system freezing (it should recover).
-Also recommended that L_thres and alt2test are integer multiple of threads so you do not waste processing time as generally speaking, each element of L_thres should take the same amount of time to process.
+Also recommended that L_thres and alt2test are integer multiple of threads so you do not waste processing time as generally speaking, each element of L_thres/alt2test should take the same amount of time to process.

-L_thres values should be greater than 0.00 and I recommend a limit of 0.30 (Higher values should lead to more noise and reduced confidence).
-Further recommendation is to test all 0.01 step values from 0.01 to 0.30(or 0.20).
-Using numpy this can be achieved with: numpy.arange(0.01,0.21,0.01) where the maximum value, 0.20 in this case, needs to be one higher increment, 0.21, in order to be tested.
-NB- Based upon initial findings and the orbit of GPS satellites, it would be prudent to test much more around 0.01, trailing off to 0.07.

-While this is something that will be included in later builds, you can estimate the runtime of your data set.
-This can be achieved with a short benchmark of tc_dlmp.main(..) with a single satellite for a year and for a small set of L_thres.
-The console should print out the result of indices.L_shells, by dividing this result by the average time it takes to complete we have the 'number of calculations per second' (ncps).
-When you run your full dataset, you can then multiply your ncps by the outputted indices.L_shells value, for an estimate of the run time.
-(At least for that set of L_thres values)
+L_thres values should be greater than 0.000 and reach to around 0.300.
+Based upon the geometry, we expect that small dL's, sub 0.070, would be most interesting.
+I highly recommend if you use any range() function that you use an integer range, using a small float range can lead to floating-point arithmetic issues, and then dividing by say 1000 to get floats.

+## Installation for people who have never used Python...

+1) Get **Python 2.7** (I recommend [Anaconda](www.anaconda.com/download/))

+    - Install Python/Anaconda to the root of you `C:\` Drive. ie along side `C:\Program Files\ C:\Windows\ C:\Users\`

+    - If you end up with Anaconda **3.6** you can also get a **2.7** environment with minimal extra work.
+[See here](conda.io/docs/user-guide/tasks/manage-python.html)

+2) Get required libraries.
+If you have Anaconda, simply Google "anaconda <library name>" and look for anaconda.org (Recommend the conda-forge varients).

+    - Once you find the page, you will be given the command to run, ie **conda install -c conda-forge pathos**

+    - To install, open the **Anaconda Prompt (py27)** and run the command.
+The prompt should run you through the install.

+3) Download the program and extract it to a drive with some room.
+Be sure to note the path to the scripts.

+4) Edit **auto2.py** with the parameters you want.
+You need to define the localpath using double slashes. `localpath = 'D:\\jackj\\Documents\\GitHub\\EQPB_2017\\'`

+4) To run, using Commandline (CMD), you need the path to the **\py27\python.exe** and to the script you wish to run.

+    - ie `C:\Anaconda35\envs\py27\python.exe D:\jackj\Documents\GitHub\EQPB_2017\auto2.py`